 Returning a 410 (Gone) HTTP status response from the server tells Google that you have specifically and intentionally removed the page from your website and it no longer exists.

-Unlike a 404 error, which states that the page cannot be located, a 410 response will help clarify that the page is gone — and can help speed up the process of removing 404 errors from Search Console.
+Unlike a 404 error, which states that the page cannot be located, a 410 response will help clarify that the page is gone.
+This can help speed up the process of removing 404 errors from Search Console.

 To set this up on an Apache server, add the following line to your .htaccess file using the mod_alias Redirect directive.